ghoshstats/sparseVCBART/README.md

 # sparseVCBART
-R package for a sparse version of VCBART
+R package for a sparse version of VCBART using Global Local priors.